colindean/talks/make_python_devex/presentation.md

 ## Improvements

-* Cookie Cutter template (WIP!)
 * More Make documentation in Makefile
 * Streamline one-time setup experience
 * Environment debugging
+* uv version

 ::: notes

 COLIN:

-We're working on some other improvements, especially as my current team adopts this setup for all of its repos.
-We've adopted it for about 80% and others will onboard in the coming weeks.
+The teams were I developed this have since disbanded, unfortunately.
+But, like a beautiful flower waving in the wind, we're spreading the seeds of this method throughout our company.

-The greatest challenge we've encountered so far in rolling this out is some of the one-time setup that's required to tell package managers like Homebrew, Pyenv, Poetry, and more where to look for executables.
+The greatest challenge we encountered while rolling this out is some of the one-time setup required to tell IDEs and tools where to look for executables installed from Poetry and pyenv.
-Some of it can be automated but such often frustrates those manage their dotfiles carefully, including myself.
+We automated most it but such often frustrates those manage their dotfiles carefully, including myself.
+We honed it to a drop-in copypaste block that generally just worked.

-We've seen some troubleshooting complexity for folks with old setups.
+We saw some troubleshooting complexity for folks with old setups.
-We don't want to mess up working setups, so we move more and more toward a stricter environment setup as time goes on.
+We didn't want to mess up working setups, so we move more and more toward a stricter environment setup as time goes on.
 That is, we're more opinionated on where something gets installed so we can easily reference from our shiny setup while minimizing the work that a developer needs to do